Correlation

 You probably won't have to calculate it like that, but at least you know it is not "magic", but simply a routine set of calculations.

-There are also approximate ways to calculate a correlation coefficient, such as "Spearman's rank correlation coefficient", but I prefer using a spreadsheet like above.
+There are other ways to calculate a correlation coefficient, such as "Spearman's rank correlation coefficient".